killme2008/clojure-control/README.md

 You can do whatever you want with these values,for example,checking status is right or writing standard output to a file.

-##Ping mysql
+##Some practical tasks

-A practical task to ping mysql:
+A task to ping mysql:

 	(deftask :ping-mysql  []
 	  (let [stdout (:stdout (ssh "mysqladmin -u root  -p'password' ping"))]